Bear Island (Svalbard): Climate

 Bear Island, located well south of the main islands in the Svalbard Archipelago, has the mildest climate in Svalbard.
 A branch of the North Atlantic current carries warm water to the west of Svalbard, passing Bear Island on its way.
 This influences climate, making it much warmer than other polar regions at similar latitude.
 Bear Island's climate is maritime and polar (Köppen ET) with relatively high temperatures during the winter, and a large amount of precipitation.
-The large winter precipitation is very unusual in a high polar region, a result of Atlantic Lows sometimes going this far northeast due open sea southwest of Bear Island.
+The large winter precipitation is very unusual in a high polar region, a result of Atlantic Lows sometimes going this far northeast due to open sea southwest of Bear Island.
 The record high 23.6 C was recorded June 1953.
 The record low -31.6 C is from March 1927.

 The annual mean temperature was -0.4 C in the period 1991–2020, thus threatening to melt permafrost on the island; by comparison, the annual mean temperature was -2.4 C in the period 1961–1990.

-While winters are very long, the maritime moderation and the delay of salt water ice formation makes Bear Island have much less cold winters than a lot of mid-latitude climates on the larger continental landmasses.
+While winters are very long, the maritime moderation and the delay of salt water ice formation makes Bear Island have far fewer cold winters than a lot of mid-latitude climates on the larger continental landmasses.
 In summer, the maritime influence causes seasonal lag.
-This means that August is slightly milder than July, which is extremely uncommon on high latitudes.
+This means that August is slightly milder than July, which is extremely uncommon at high latitudes.
 The seasonal lag is extreme in the winter with the coldest month being March and April being colder than December.

-The weather can be quite stable during the summer months, although foggy conditions are common, occurring during 20% of all days in July.
+The weather can be quite stable during summer months, although foggy conditions are common, occurring during 20% of all days in July.
 Fog develops when the warm air of the Atlantic Ocean, from farther south, passes over cold water.
 The average monthly precipitation is lowest in May, and highest in September and October.

-Because Bear Island lies on a boundary between cold water of polar origin and warmer Atlantic water, water temperatures within a few dozen nautical miles of the island are quite variable, sometimes reaching 10 C in summer.
+Because Bear Island lies at a boundary between cold water of polar origin and warmer Atlantic water, water temperatures within a few dozen nautical miles of the island are quite variable, sometimes reaching 10 C in summer.
 During the winter fast ice develops on the coast, but it is rare on the open sea around Bear Island.
 The Barents Sea carries pack ice to Bjørnøya every winter, but a significant amount of ice is not common before February.

 The polar night lasts from about November 8 through February 3, and the period of midnight sun from about May 2 through August 11.
 With just 595 hours of bright sunshine per year, Bear Island has the lowest average yearly sunshine in Europe.